mutaphysis/swiftpp/README.md

 If clang/llvm is installed at the same path as in setup_llvm.txt (/opt/llvm), you can then open and compile swiftpp.xcodeproj.
 You will have to edit the project's paths otherwise.

 That's it, you should now have a tool named swiftpp at the repository root level.

+Note that if do an non-optimised (debug) build of clang/llvm, the swiftpp pre-compiler might run very slow.

 Usage